 Your LSAT score is a major determining factor in whether you get accepted into law school and which schools accept you.
 It is not advisable to take the LSAT for practice.
 Instead, you should complete your preparation and practice before you attempt the official LSAT.
 Law schools have varying policies on how they view multiple attempts at the LSAT.

-The LSAT is administered five times a year in 2018.
-For official test dates, registration, location of test centers and additional information, visit http://lsac.org/LSAT/about-the-lsat.asp.
+The LSAT is administered seven times a year in 2019.
+For official test dates, registration, location of test centers and additional information, visit https://www.lsac.org/lsat/lsat-dates-deadlines-score-release-dates.

 Traditionally a paper-and-pencil exam, the LSAT is going to be digital in North America as of September 2019.

 Half of test-takers for the July LSAT and all test-takers for the September LSAT will be given a Microsoft Surface Go tablet, a device known for its smaller size and adjustable kickstand, which positions the screen how the user wants.
 The digital LSAT exam provides a timer with a five-minute warning, text higlighting capabilities, and the ability to flag questions that you want to revisit within a section.
 The tablet also provides accessibility features.

 A private Wi-Fi will feed the LSAT questions to the tablets from a hub.
 The questions within each section will be the same for all test-takers.